adsharma/adsharma.github.io/_posts/2025-01-19-fquery-meets-sqlmodel.md

     z: int
 ```

-In fact, pydantic supports it's own variant of `dataclassses` to make things more interesting.
+In fact, pydantic supports its own variant of `dataclassses` to make things more interesting.

 So which one is better?
-That question is equivalent to asking if static type checking (favored by dataclasses) is bettern than runtime type checking (favored by pydantic).
+That question is equivalent to asking if static type checking (favored by dataclasses) is better than runtime type checking (favored by pydantic).
 The answer is: it depends on the use case.

 ## Python's SQL and ORM Ecosystem